PeteGillin/pete-docs/notes/norton.md

 Of course, as with the dome experiment, the conservation principles don't give us the full dynamics, and in particular don't tell us whether it will achieve that constant-radius orbit in finite time, or just asymptotically approach it.

 Again, as with the dome experiement, this question is important when apply the time-reversal trick.
 If we have a solution where the particle transitions into a constant-radius orbit, having not been in such an orbit earlier, with a finite elapsed time, then reversing time gives us a solution where the particle starts in a constant-radius orbit and then, seemingly spontaneously, drops out of it.
 In fact, it gives us a whole class of such solutions.
-So, once again, we have non-determinism and non-caussality.
+So, once again, we have non-determinism.

 I don't have a direct proof, but I believe that it must therefore be the case that, if the shape of the bowl is sufficiently continuous, the particle will only asymptotically approach the constant-radius orbit (just as, on the dome, the particle only asymptotically approaches the apex).
 The chain of reasoning is, once again, analogous to that for the dome.

 (I have sketched out maths for one specific continuous bowl and confirmed to my satisfaction that this asymptotic approach occurs.
 The maths isn't fit to be published, so I'm not including it.
 Once again, sorry.)

-So now we find ourselves asking whether, if we are allow the bowl's gradient's rate of change to diverge, we can arrange things such that the particle transitions into a constant-radius orbit in a finite time, thus giving a class of non-causal solutions via time reversal and breaking determinism.
+So now we find ourselves asking whether, if we are allow the bowl's gradient's rate of change to diverge, we can arrange things such that the particle transitions into a constant-radius orbit in a finite time, thus giving a class of solutions where the particle spontaneously falls out of orbit via time reversal and breaking determinism.
 I haven't had time to even attempt to construct such shape, but hypothesize that we can.

 Suppose that my hypothesis is correct.
-If we want to rescue determinism, we need to find a way to rule out that class of non-causal solutions.
+If we want to rescue determinism, we need to find a way to rule out that class solutions.
 Unfortunately, I don't think that Newton's first law does the job for us here.
 That talks about particles subject to no net force; our particle, when in its constant-height orbit, is subject to a net force, precisely the centripetal force needed to keep it moving in a circle.
 And so the first law does not apply.

 Instinctively, I find myself wanting to reach for some kind of generalization of the first law which would help.
 My gut says that, in its constant-radius orbit, the particle is 'at rest' in the radial direction, and subject to no net force in that direction, so it should remain at rest in that direction.
 We have to accept, though, that this isn't what the first law actually says.
 And it isn't obvious to me exactly how you'd formulate a generalization of the first law that legislates for this gut feeling.